Max-McRuvie/AI_class_2020/README.md

 # AI_class_2020
-This is the assessment coursework for my AI class at Napier in 2020.
+This is the coursework for my AI class at Napier in 2020.
 Coursework description:

 "A robot has to navigate through a series of small underground caverns connected by straight tunnels.
 Some tunnels can only be navigated in one direction.
 The robot is given a map of the